 Tax forms and requests to complete permits, company filings and reports

-Incfile provides a complete Georgia Registered Agent service for any LLC that’s incorporated in GA.
-Even better, if you choose to incorporate your Georgia business through Incfile, your Registered Agent is completely free for the first year and only $119 a year after that.
+Incfile provides a complete Georgia Registered Agent service for any LLC that’s incorporated in GA—and it’s $0 for the first year.

 You can appoint a Registered Agent when you first incorporate your Georgia LLC or at any point after that.
 Here’s how to go about it.